Startup News Asia newsletters

 Geopolitics, Asia, tech, risks & more

-The Need To Know Now newsletter is sent out via Substack and LinkedIn, and is available as interactive PDF downloads for those who’d rather print and read from hardcopy.
+Need To Know Now, whilst not at this point in operation, was a newsletter sent out via Substack and LinkedIn, with an additional edition available as an interactive PDF download for those who’d rather print and read from hardcopy.

-Details and downloads are on the Need To Know Now newsletter page, but here’s a snapshot of the items from a recent edition as a preview:
+Details and downloads are on the Need To Know Now newsletter page, but here’s a snapshot of the items from an early edition:

 Need To Know Now in 2023